 Recent studies concluded that soccer head injuries are on the rise.
 In high school, girls' and boys' soccer are the second and third most dangerous sports for concussions, preceded only by football.
 Things get worse in college- according to NCAA studies, the rate of head injuries in women's soccer is even greater than football's.
 Soccer also exposes the head to cuts and bruises- less scary, but quite common and painful.
 According to a World Cup study, there is one head injury every 3 games, on average.

 While concussions get most of the attention, there are 3 different types of soccer head injuries.
 First, "superficial" injuries (like cuts and bruises) affect the surface of the head without affecting the brain.
 Second, full-blown concussions (by far the scariest) are caused by intense impact that rattles the brain inside the skull, causing harm that can be long-lasting.
 Thirdly, the less talked about sub-concussive hits: caused by lighter hits like heading the ball, rattling the brain with less force.
 These hits pose a threat to the way the brain functions over the following 1-2 days.

-Full-blown soccer concussions can be even more damaging that concussions in football: studies show that soccer players are twice more likely than football players to require 22+ days of recovery.
+Full-blown soccer head injuries, namely, concussions can be even more damaging than injuries in football.
+Studies show that soccer players are twice more likely than football players to require 22+ days of recovery.
 Furthermore, heading the ball can damage your ability to see and remember for 24-48 hours.
 Recent studies by the University of Stirling have shown that after heading the ball, players exhibit severely impaired performances in memory, planning, and visual perception.
 These detrimental effects have given rise to discussions about mandatory soccer head protection, especially for youth players (more on this later).